Prabowo Subianto: Internal army dispute

-In 1983, according to Sintong Panjaitan, Prabowo had a dispute with a few generals who plotted to overthrow Suharto to the point that he plotted to use Detachment 81 to attempt kidnapping these generals, including General L. B. Moerdani who was rumored to be plotting a coup against Suharto.
+In 1983, according to Sintong Panjaitan, Prabowo had a dispute with a few generals who plotted to overthrow Suharto to the point that he plotted to use Detachment 81 to attempt kidnapping these generals, including General L. B. Moerdani who was rumoured to be plotting a coup against Suharto.
 However, his plot was stopped by Luhut Binsar Pandjaitan, the commander of Detachment 81.
 Prabowo was his deputy commander at that time.
 Major Luhut Pandjaitan ordered to cancel the attempt and confiscate all weapons and equipment.
 The threat of a coup against Suharto was later found to be false and Prabowo was given a leave due to stress.
 However, Prabowo denied Sintong Panjaitan's version of the story by laughing.
 According to him, it was unreasonable that a captain could lead his troops to fight and kidnap a general.
-He calmly said that every time there was a new book, there would be a new coup accusation leveled against himself, and left everyone with their own version of the story.
+He calmly said that every time there was a new book, there would be a new coup accusation levelled against himself, and left everyone with their own version of the story.

 Prabowo was once again involved in a dispute with Moerdani ahead of the 1988 MPR General Assembly.
-According to Kivlan Zen, rumors persisted that Moerdani would use his office of commander of the Indonesian National Armed Forces to gain support from the ABRI faction to run as vice president to Suharto.
+According to Kivlan Zen, rumours persisted that Moerdani would use his office of commander of the Indonesian National Armed Forces to gain support from the ABRI faction to run as vice president to Suharto.
 Prabowo reported this to Suharto and Suharto heeded Prabowo's report by replacing Moerdani with Try Sutrisno as commander of the armed forces.
 The position of vice president then fell to Sudharmono.
 Moerdani's dismissal sparked worries of a coup, however the coup never really happened.
 Despite this, it showed Prabowo's rising influence in the armed forces and on Suharto's decision making.

 Occupation of East Timor

 In 1983, it was claimed that Prabowo commanded the Indonesian special forces responsible for the Kraras massacres in East Timor.
 The survivors of these massacres were locked up in a concentration camp guarded by Prabowo's men, where many died of starvation and ill-treatment.
 Prabowo claimed he was nowhere near the Viqueque district when the massacre happened, and neither the UN nor the government of Timor Leste have ever proffered charges of human rights violations against him.
-José Manuel Tesoro, writing for Asiaweek in 2000, contacted four separate non-governmental organizations including Tapol in London; Solidamor in Jakarta; the HAK Foundation, headquartered in Dili; and the East Timor Action Network (ETAN) in New York, but they could not provide any eyewitness reports, transcripts of intercepted communications, leaked papers, or anything that could substantiate Prabowo's involvement.
+José Manuel Tesoro, writing for Asiaweek in 2000, contacted four separate non-governmental organisations including Tapol in London; Solidamor in Jakarta; the HAK Foundation, headquartered in Dili; and the East Timor Action Network (ETAN) in New York, but they could not provide any eyewitness reports, transcripts of intercepted communications, leaked papers, or anything that could substantiate Prabowo's involvement.